Helikite Aerostat Videos

 2. The positioning of them at high altitude.

 The solution to this high-altitude positioning problem is fundamental to the progress of high bandwidth military radio communications.
-If it is not grasped then digital communications and the military operations relying on it, will forever remain either relatively low-bandwidth satellite based, or short-range and vulnerable mast based.
+If not grasped, then digital communications and the military operations relying on it will forever remain a) relatively low-bandwidth satellite based, or b) short-range and vulnerable mast based.

 Militaries unable to put radio-relays into the air will be unable to compete with those that can do so.
-So, airborne platforms are the second essential pillar of military communications.
+Evidently, airborne platforms are the second essential pillar of military communications.

-Helikites have proven they can provide a simple, reliable way of greatly increasing military radio-range and bandwidth at very little cost.
+Helikites have proven time and time again that they can provide a simple, reliable way of greatly increasing military radio-range and bandwidth at very little cost.
 No extra ships, masts, vehicles, aircraft or inter-service co-operation is required.
 Helikites are significant force multipliers that can immediately increase reduce exposure to risk for personnel so reducing casualties.

-Ultimately the Helikites’ greatest virtue is its ability to allow network-centric war-fighters far removed from the battlefield, to directly help their colleagues at sea via the remote operation of unmanned vehicles, mines, munitions and sensors.
+Ultimately, the Helikite’s greatest virtue is its ability to allow network-centric soldiers far removed from the battlefield to directly help their colleagues at sea via the remote operation of unmanned vehicles, mines, munitions, and sensors.

 D1